ramdacxp/angular-nginx-webapi/README.md

 A new Portainer "Stack" can be created based on the `docker-compose.yml` file in this git repo.

-* In the Portainer UI navigate to "Stackes" and choose [+ Add stack].
+* In the Portainer UI navigate to "Stacks" and choose [+ Add stack].
 * Provide a name and create a stack based on git repository with repository url:

   `https://github.com/ramdacxp/angular-nginx-webapi`